 The actual process of underpainting is fairly simple.
 There are a few different ways to do it, including:

-4. Leaving some areas of your canvas unpainted—the color you use to cover these white spots will be more vibrant than your other colors, making those areas shine brighter.
+- Leave some areas of your canvas unpainted—the color you use to cover these white spots will be more vibrant than your other colors, making those areas shine brighter.

 - Leave some of your underpainting color uncovered in your final work, allowing the underpainting color to show through.

 A high-quality oil or acrylic paint thinned with a bit of turpentine or other thinning medium makes the perfect underpainting consistency.
 You’ll want to choose your underpainting color carefully, according to your objectives.
 Light earth tones or other muted tones will provide a natural base and reflect lots of light.
 Darker colors will affect the tone of your other layered colors and may show through your painting.
 Consider using a color wheel to help select an underpainting color that’s complementary to the colors of your finished piece.